Life After Bankruptcy

 Second, after a bankruptcy, you are a lower risk, since you cannot file bankruptcy immediately again.
 The lenders know this, and know that if they lend to you after a bankruptcy, that you will be around for at least five or six years.
 This is time that they will make their profit.
 And again, this is what they are in business to do.

 How, though?
 How do you help them make a profit?
 It’s all in the mix, part of the process of your re-establishing credit with your new fresh start.

 For starters, acknowledge that you will be paying extra money to get a new start with your credit.
-This is ok, though.
+This is ok.
 Remember, they are taking a risk on you.
 All they know about you is that you just wiped away a bunch of debt from companies just like them.
-They're a little skittish, so for comfort, you will pay for the privilege of starting over.
-This will show up in the form of: monthly charges, application fees, and, of course, higher interest rates.
+They’re a little skittish, so for comfort, you will pay for the privilege of starting over.
+This will show up in the form of annual fees on credit cards and higher interest rates.